Land0fChocolate/NewEmeraldRomHack/README.md

 - Shop tiles change colour when in shop mode in Mauville sweet shop.
 Palette bug.
 - HP bar in battle may start subtracting at over a thousand health and looks like it drops down to 100% health.
 Visual error, looks like a full HP bar but not.
 Cause unknown.
 Unable to reproduce.
 - Pokenav calls talking about Battle Frontier win streaks can get the wrong facility.
+- Sometimes when battling in the Battle Frontier, a Pokemon will repeatedly consume its held berry.
+Cause unknown.
+Haven't been able to reproduce.
 - Rarely, a party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
 Recommend to keep a lot of save files for safety.
 	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
 Something is corrupting the Pokémon data.